 The parotid glands, the largest of your salivary glands, are located on the sides of your face, in front of your ears.
 Swelling of the parotid glands may cause mid-facial or even jawline fullness.
-Parotid swelling may be caused by sialadenitis (inflammation of the salivary gland and its ducts), HIV/AIDS, cancers, or most commonly, benign (noncancerous) growths called Warthin’s tumors.
-The cause of Warthin’s tumors is unknown; however, the tumor usually appears as a painless swelling and mainly affects men, smokers, and the elderly.
-Although some cases of Warthin’s tumor have no symptoms whatsoever, others may be marked by:
+Parotid swelling may be caused by sialadenitis (inflammation of the salivary gland and its ducts), HIV/AIDS, cancers, or most commonly, benign (noncancerous) growths called Warthin’s parotid tumors.
+The cause of Warthin’s parotid tumors is unknown; however, the tumor usually appears as a painless swelling and mainly affects men, smokers, and the elderly.
+Although some cases of Warthin’s parotid tumors have no symptoms whatsoever, others may be marked by:

 To confirm a diagnosis of Warthin’s tumor, Dr. Yagoda will obtain a full history and conduct a physical exam to detect abnormal swelling of the neck and jaw, facial nerve abnormalities, and muscle dysfunction.
 She may also order blood tests and radiographic tests such as X-rays, a CAT scan, or an MRI to determine the location and size of the tumor.